Dozens of severely wounded, and dual nationals, allowed to flee Gaza as war rages on

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.
 Palestinian militants also abducted around 240 people during their incursion and have continued firing rockets into Israel.

-The Israeli military confirmed Wednesday that nine soldiers have been killed in fighting in northern Gaza, bringing the total number of soldiers killed since the start of the ground operation to 11.
+Fifteen Israeli soldiers have been killed in Gaza since the start of the ground operation.

 Israel has been vague about its operations in Gaza, but residents and spokesmen for militant groups say troops appear to be trying to take control of the two main north-south roads.